openxla/xla/docs/operation_semantics.md

 convolutions. `feature_group_count` needs to be a divisor of both the input and the output feature dimension.
-If `feature_group_count` is greater than 1, it means that conceptually the input and output feature dimension and the `rhs` output feature dimension are split evenly into `feature_group_count` many groups, each group consisting of a consecutive subsequence of features.
+If `feature_group_count` is greater than 1, it means that conceptually the input and output feature dimension and the `rhs` output feature dimension are split evenly into many `feature_group_count` groups, each group consisting of a consecutive subsequence of features.
 The input feature dimension of `rhs` needs to be equal to the `lhs` input feature dimension divided by `feature_group_count` (so it already has the size of a group of input features).
-The i-th groups are used together to compute `feature_group_count` many separate convolutions.
+The i-th groups are used together to compute `feature_group_count` for many separate convolutions.
 The results of these convolutions are concatenated together in the output feature dimension.

 For depthwise convolution the `feature_group_count` argument would be set to the